Grief and Gratitude.

 So how am I still functioning and why have I not just given up?

 The details of what happened to Connor and where, cannot be openly discussed at this time, however I do wish you all know that whatever the outcome of the investigation, I do not want to be entirely negative about the hospital he was in or the treatment he received.
 This is my biggest conflict.
-The very place it happened is the very place that straight away gave me the support I needed.
+In the first weeks of Connor being in ICU, he was receiving outstanding care from dedicated staff that wanted to do their best for him and also his very last hour was peaceful and dignified as he passed away with family and friends surrounding him.
+The nurse there in his last moments is someone I will ever forget.
+Her gentle ways and her empathy was beautiful in a moment so tragic.

 Not long after Connor’s passing the support I received from the bereavement team and patient safety team was a safety net for me and a support I could not have done without.
 I was receiving the most wonderful care and attention from a place that I feel failed my son and that was very difficult to get my head around and still is if I am honest.

-So, back to my question to myself, how am I continuing?
 Connor’s teaching is not done.
 He may not be here in person but because of who he was he has left a legacy for me to carry forward and with the help of some very special people, including my family, friends, and people at the hospital we will do just that.

 It has been like going to therapy for me to create this website and talking about Connor has helped with my grieving process.
 I have also kept myself very busy with work and doing new activities outside of work which helps stop my mind wonder back to those dark, sad days.
 I can also take myself to his two memorial benches that are in Andover and Newbury to sit and reflect and look through the trees just how he loved to do.